Understanding Sleep Apnea as a Disability

 The repeated awakenings associated with sleep apnea make normal, restorative sleep impossible.
 This leads to excessive daytime sleepiness, which can interfere with daily activities and increase the risk of accidents.

 Furthermore, untreated sleep apnea can lead to severe complications with medications and surgery.
 People with sleep apnea may also experience changes in mood, including depression and anxiety.
-These psychological effects can further impact quality of life and overall health.
+These psychological effects can further impact the quality of life and overall health.

 Legal Definitions and Criteria for Disability